-State revenues from contracts at correctional, detention, and residential reentry facilities that we operate increased \$67.1 million, or 11.1%, from 2021 to 2022.
+State revenues from contracts at correctional, detention, and residential reentry facilities that we operate increased \$69.4 million, or 10.4%, from 2022 to 2023.
 State revenues increased primarily as a result of the new management contract with the state of Arizona at our 3,060-bed La Palma Correctional Center for up to 2,706 inmates, as the state transferred inmate populations from public sector facilities into our La Palma facility.
-We began receiving inmates from the state of Arizona in April 2022 and the transfer process was substantially completed in the fourth quarter of 2022.
-Before the new award, the La Palma facility supported the mission of ICE by caring for approximately 1,800 detainees.
-State revenues also increased because of an amended contract with the state of Montana to utilize all of the capacity at the Crossroads Correctional Center, including the space vacated by the USMS, as previously discussed herein.
-In addition, state revenues increased as a result of higher state inmate populations at other facilities, and from per diem increases under a number of our state contracts, as certain states have recognized the need to provide additional funding to address increases in the wages of our employees.
-The increase in state revenues was partially offset by the effect of the new lease agreement between us and the state of New Mexico at our Northwest New Mexico; however, as a result of our new lease agreement, the Northwest New Mexico facility is now a part of our Properties segment.
-Excluding state inmate populations at the Northwest New Mexico facility is now a part of our Properties segment.
-Excluding state inmate populations at the Northwest New Mexico facility is now a part of our Properties segment.
+We began receiving inmates from the state of Arizona in April 2022 and as of December 31, 2023, we cared for approximately 2,200 inmates from the state of Arizona at this facility.
+State revenue at the La Palma facility increased \$48.9 million during 2023 compared with 2022.
+State revenues also increased as a result of per diem increases under a number of our state contracts, as many of our state partners have recognized the need to provide additional funding to address increases in the wages of our employees.
+Finally, state revenues also increased due to higher utilization from Montana and Wyoming due to new management contracts executed during 2023, as well as higher utilization under existing management contracts most notably from the states of Idaho and Colorado.
+The increase in state revenues was partially offset by a decrease in state revenues at our Allen Gamble Correctional Center that resulted from a new lease agreement effective October 1, 2023, as further described hereinafter.

-Local revenues from contracts at correctional, detention, and residential reentry facilities that we operate decreased \$16.0 million, or 31.1%, from 2021 to 2022.
-The decrease in local revenue is primarily a result of the contract termination at the 1,030-bed managed-only Marion County Jail on January 31, 2022.
-This facility contributed \$18.7 million to the reduction in local revenues from 2021 to 2022.
+Local revenues from contracts at correctional, detention, and residential reentry facilities that we operate increased \$0.5 million, or 1.4%, from 2022 to 2023.
+The new contracts with Harris County, Texas and Hinds County, Mississippi at our Tallahatchie County Correctional Facility, as further described hereinafter, contributed to the increase in local revenues.